 It’s not uncommon to hear the term 5G these days.
 In fact, it’s become quite the buzzword with many cellular carriers claiming they now have it.
-There are a lot of myths around 5G so today we’re going to be clearing some of those up so that you can understand 5G and its highly anticipated impact.
+There are a lot of myths around 5G so today we’re going to discuss understanding 5G and what its impact means for IoT.

 The term 5G stands for Fifth Generation.
 The standards for 5G were adopted by the wireless industry in 2017, and since that time the major cell carriers and cell phone manufacturers have been developing the infrastructure and the products that can support 5G.